hssmalo/steampunkfantasy/rules.md

 Phase: Either first or second healing phase\\

 Repear do not work on biological units.
 You have N points to spend on the following actions:

 - Remove one +1 to future damage token.
 Cost 1.
 - Neutrilize one minor acid.
 Cost 1
-- Remove 1 shaken token.
+- Remove 1 shaken token to any non-biological unit.
 Cost 1
 - Degrade one acid to minor acid.
 Cost 2.
 - Extinguish one fire.
 Cost 2.
 - Remove 1 crittical damage effect.
 Cost 3.

 **Set** **on** **Fire**, ranged weapons